varevalo-uma/sendmail-node/README.md

 Observe that the connection is secure; I create a valid SSL credentials for securing the communications.

 Finally, how does the script work? `listener.py` provides a (std_msgs.msg) String subscriber, called `/chatter`, as channel for receiving the messages, and conveniently routes them to the SMTP server.
-The e-mail body, the sender, the recipient address, and the subject must be encapsulated as a JSON object with the following set of pairs attribute-value:
+The e-mail body, the sender name, the recipient address, and the subject must be encapsulated as a JSON object with the following structure:

 ```
 email = '{